- What we collect

 - Google News Archive provides coverage of the Melbourne Age from 1854 to current and the Sydney Morning Herald from 1831 to 1989.

 - Sydney Morning Herald Archive covers the newspaper from 1955-1995.
-This database is only available from within the National Library building.
+This database is also found in our eResources portal with a search under the Browse eResources tab.

 - Biographical cuttings files: from the late 1960s until June 2000, the Library maintained biographical newspaper clippings files.
 These contain cuttings, e.g. articles and obituaries, from Australian newspapers and journals.
 For example, see Canon Arthur Reginald Mace, former clergyman